 It’s time to change that.

 What exactly do we mean by employee feedback?

 Employee feedback is information given about a person’s actions at work, to be used as a guide for future improvement.

 Giving feedback to team members doesn’t need to be intimidating.
 Here, we provide examples of the types of employee feedback, how to ask for and learn from feedback, and things to keep in mind when giving feedback.
-In addition, we’ll talk about how performance reviews are changing in favor of a culture of feedback.
+In addition, we’ll talk about how performance reviews are evolving to keep in step with continuous feedback.